 any event which causes, or may cause, the provision or operation of the ELN by the ELNO to cease, be interrupted, or which causes or may cause a reduction in the service or the quality of the services provided by the ELNO; or

 a Data Breach.

+Incident Response Plan means a plan or set of instructions used to assist the ELNO to respond to, recover from and limit adverse ongoing impacts of an Incident.